knbknb/htmltable_2_R/README.md

 The sample dataset - ages of sediment layers  from Lake Rehwiese near the Berlin/Brandenburg area- is simple+small.
 This geochronology data is easy to understand, and has some relevance to my work.

-For other data sets from pangaea.de, or to select other columns: - Must change the source code.
-There is no other way at this time.
+For other data sets from pangaea.de, or to select other columns: - Must change the source code, or use [ROpenSci's `pangaear` package](https://ropensci.github.io/pangaear/).

 A sample [outfile (in JPG Format)](/rehwiese.jpg) is attached.